-Funerals set for 3 of the Nashville school shooting victims
+Funerals set for Nashville school shooting’s 6 victims

 Evelyn enjoyed crafting and drawing, and her teachers “would observe Evelyn studying the world around her with curiosity, eagerness, and clarity,” according to the obituary.

 She also liked to sing along to tunes by Taylor Swift and from the Broadway show “Hamilton.”
-She also loved her dogs, Mable and Birdie, and wanted a rat for her 10th birthday present.
+She also loved her dogs, Mable and Birdie, and wanted a rat for her 10th birthday.

 “Strong but never pushy, she had self-composure and poise beyond her years,” the obituary said.
 “This girl ‘could read a room.’”